 Trueheart’s earlier career was in journalism.
 He worked fifteen years at The Washington Post, the last four as the newspaper's Paris correspondent.
 Before joining the newspaper’s foreign staff in 1993, he was a cultural affairs reporter for the Post, responsible for coverage of book and magazine publishing and literary and intellectual topics.
 He continues to serve as a contributing editor of The American Scholar and has contributed book reviews, essays, and other articles to The Atlantic Monthly and other publications.

 Before joining The Washington Post, Trueheart was associate director of the Institute of Politics at Harvard University and director of the John F. Kennedy School of Government's Public Affairs Forum.
 His earlier work in journalism included positions at USA Today, Publishers Weekly, the Baltimore News American and the Greensboro Daily News.

-Trueheart was recently elected to the board of directors of the French-American Fulbright Commission.
-Long active in the Episcopal Church, he has served as senior warden (board chairman) of the American Cathedral in Paris, as a member of the Board of Foreign Parishes of the Episcopal Church, and as a deputy to the General Convention of the Episcopal Church.
+Trueheart serves on the board of directors of the French-American Fulbright Commission.
+He has served as senior warden (board chairman) of the American Cathedral in Paris, as a member of the Board of Foreign Parishes of the Episcopal Church, and as a deputy to the General Convention of the Episcopal Church.
 He is a member of the tenor section of the Paris Choral Society.